Benefits of a testamentary trust

 A testamentary trust is a trust arrangement that is created through your will and comes into effect only after your death.
 Rather than distributing your estate directly to beneficiaries, a testamentary trust allows you to leave assets to a trustee who will manage them on behalf of your beneficiaries according to the terms you've set out.

 One of the primary reasons people establish a testamentary trust is to manage how and when beneficiaries receive their inheritance.
-For example, if you have minor children, elderly relatives, or beneficiaries who may not be ready to manage significant assets, a testamentary trust can ensure funds are held and distributed wisely.
+For example, where there are minor children, elderly relatives, or beneficiaries who may not be ready to manage significant assets, a testamentary trust can be used to hold and distribute funds over time.
 This arrangement offers several testamentary trust advantages, including greater control over asset distribution and the ability to set conditions around when and how beneficiaries access money.

-To create a testamentary trust in Australia, you must include detailed provisions in your will that clearly set out the trust's purpose, the trustee's powers and responsibilities, and the rules for distribution.
+To create a testamentary trust in Australia, wills generally include detailed provisions that set out the trust's purpose, the trustee's powers and responsibilities, and the rules for distribution.
 The legal framework exists to ensure clarity and to protect both the trustee and the intended beneficiaries.

 Key points